 - Vrijmoed in Ghent

-The total number of Belgian restaurants with one or more Michelin stars is an impressive 130.
+The total number of Belgian restaurants with one or more Michelin stars is an impressive 135, of which 67 are located in Flanders.

 Various restaurants in Flanders feature in international shortlists.
 Think of flagship culinary leaders such as Hof van Cleve in Kruishoutem and The Jane in Antwerp.